openstack-archive/fuel-plugin-contrail/doc/source/install_guide.rst

     *   AS number for BGP Gateway nodes communication: (defaults to 64512).

-    *   Gateway nodes IP addresses (provided as comma-separated list) - peer addresses for BGP interaction with border routers.
+    *   Gateway nodes IP addresses (provided as a comma-separated list) - peer addresses for BGP interaction with border routers.

 #.
 Add nodes and assign them the following roles: